 The holder of an extractive mineral lease or the owner of a private mine is responsible for rehabilitaion of that lease or mine.
 Contributions from a specified proportion of the royalty paid on each tonne of quarry product sold are paid to the extractive areas rehabilitation fund (EARF).
 EARF is administered by the Department for Energy and Mining and provides a mechanism to fund certain rehabilitation activities on extractive mineral sites.

-MG16 Guidelines for a native vegetation significant environmental benefit policy for the clearance of native vegetation associated with the minerals and petroleum industry.
-Department of Water, Land and Biodiversity Conservation (PDF 609 KB)
+MG16 Guide for a significant environmental benefit for the clearance of native vegetation associated with the minerals and petroleum industry (PDF 2 MB)

 All mining, petroleum and geothermal operations (other than exploration) that involve the clearance of native vegetation must be undertaken in accordance with a management plan that the Native Vegetation Council is confident will result in a significant environmental benefit.

-These guidelines discuss the Department for Energy and Mining policies and procedures regarding ERAs, outline the predefined set of assessment criteria against which applications over an ERA will be assessed, and the competitive process for applying for an ERA.
+These guidelines discuss the Department's policies and procedures regarding ERAs, outline the predefined set of assessment criteria against which applications over an ERA will be assessed, and the competitive process for applying for an ERA.

 A condition of the approval given for proposed drilling for minerals in South Australia is that mineral exploration licence holders provide the Department for Energy and Mining with geological samples obtained during the course of operations.

-These guidelines provide advice on sample selection, quantities required, labelling and accompanying information that is required.
+These guidelines provide advice on sample selection, quantities required, labelling and required accompanying information.

 Landscape function analysis (LFA) is a monitoring tool to qualify landscape sustainability.
 Mining lease operators can use the tool when developing a program for environment protection and rehabilitation (PEPR) or a mine rehabilitation monitoring program.